BUGBOX Mathematical Modeling Simulations

 BUGBOX software is for inquiry-based learning of mathematical modeling for population dynamics.
 The software creates a virtual laboratory space inhabited by virtual insects.
 Students conduct experiments and devise mathematical models to predict the experiment results.

 In BUGBOX-predator, students do experiments to find a relationship between prey density and consumption by one predator.
-[Version 1.1 posted on 5/27/2008.]
+The program is a virtual adaptation of the human simulation described in a classic 1959 paper by C. S. Holling.
+[Netlogo version posted on 2022/07/16.]

 In BUGBOX-population, students observe the changes in the insect population to discover aspects of the insects' life cycle.
 They can construct a simple linear difference equation model, using their observations to estimate the parameter values.
 Four different scenarios give a sequence of increasing complexity.
-This folder includes two Excel spreadsheets--a template that can be used by students for simulations and a completed spreadsheet that produces the plots for the paper on BUGBOX_population that will appear in the New York State Mathematics Teachers Journal.
+[Netlogo version posted on 2022/07/16.]

 Everyone is welcome to use BUGBOX for their courses.
 I would just appreciate an email to let me know.

-BUGBOX_predator_1.1 was written in python 2, with extensive use of the pygame and pgu packages, and converted into an executable using py2exe.
-Python 2 is now outdated, and neither pygame nor pgu are well supported any more.
+BUGBOX-predator was originally written in python 2, with extensive use of the pygame and pgu packages, and converted into an executable using py2exe.

-BUGBOX_population_2.0 was written in python 3, with the built-in tkinter GUI package, and converted into a windows executable using cx_Freeze.
-The py2exe package has only recently been updated for python 3.
+BUGBOX-population was originally written in python 3, with the built-in tkinter GUI package, and converted into a windows executable using cx_Freeze.